webinista/webinista-wreadit/README.md

 ## License

-Webinista Wreadit is licensed under the terms of the GNU General Public License, version 3.
+Webinista WreadIt is licensed under the terms of the GNU General Public License, version 3.
 Some of its dependencies use the MIT 2.0 and Apache 2.0 licenses.

     This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by